Nematode application

 nemastar® | Downloads

-Nematodes of the species Steinernema carpocapsae against leatherjackets (Tipula paludosa), Mole crickets (Gryllotalpa gryllotalpa) und cutworms.
+Nematodes of the species Steinernema carpocapsae against leatherjackets (Tipula spp.), Mole crickets (Gryllotalpa gryllotalpa), cutworms (Agrotis spp.), Flat-Headed Root Borer (Capnodis tenebrionis) and harmful caterpillars.

 product sheet nemastar® Capnodis